Get the Recipes

 A Closer Look

-How many of you have been intimate with a salmon filet?
+How many of you have been intimate with a salmon fillet?
 Raise your hands.

 I thought so.
 Well, it's time you made the leap.
-When was the last time you looked closely at the cross section of a salmon filet, I mean really closely?
+When was the last time you looked closely at the cross section of a salmon fillet, I mean really closely?

 Well here's what you'd see: